forwardemail/forwardemail.net/app/views/guides/nas-email-notifications-smtp-setup-guide-synology-qnap-truenas/index-fr.md

    * Test the configuration with the built-in test function

 > \[!TIP]
-> TerraMaster devices work best with port `465` for SSL/TLS connections.
-If you experience issues, try port `587` with STARTTLS.
+> TerraMaster devices work best with port `465` for SSL/TLS connections (recommended).
+If you experience issues, port `587` with STARTTLS is also supported.

 ## ASUSTOR NAS Configuration {#asustor-nas-configuration}